 Legislation affecting tax-exempt obligations is regularly considered by the United States Congress and may also be considered by the New Hampshire legislature.
 Court proceedings may also be filed, the outcome of which could modify the tax treatment of obligations such as the Bonds.
 There can be no assurance that legislation enacted or proposed, or actions by a court, after the date of issuance of the Bonds will not have an adverse effect on the tax status of interest on the Bonds or the market value or marketability of the Bonds.
 These adverse effects could result, for example, from changes to federal income or state tax rates, changes in the structure of federal income or state taxes (including replacement with another type of tax), or repeal (or reduction in the benefit) of the exclusion of interest on the Bonds from gross income for federal income tax purposes or the exemption of interest on the Bonds from the state personal income tax on interest and dividends for all or certain taxpayers.
 Additionally, Bondholders should be aware that future legislative actions (including federal income tax reform) may retroactively change the treatment of all or a portion of the interest on the Bonds for federal income tax purposes for all or certain taxpayers.
 In all such events, the market value of the Bonds may be affected and the ability of Bondholders to sell their Bonds in the secondary market may be reduced.
-The Bonds are not subject to special mandatory redemption, and the interest on the Bonds.
+The Bonds are not subject to special mandatory redemption, and the interest rates on the Bonds are not subject to adjustment, in the event of any such change in the tax treatment of interest on the Bonds.
 Prospective Bondholders are urged to consult their own tax advisors with respect to any such legislation, interpretation or development.